-Kavanaugh was willing to do what Miquel Rodriguez was not willing to do: To lie.
+Kavanaugh was willing to do what Miguel Rodriguez was not willing to do: To lie.
 Kavanaugh's lie that Vincent Foster drove to the park and killed himself was made to perpetuate the cover-up of the murder.

-Brett Kavanaugh and John Bates were among those young, aspiring, people, about whom Miquel Rodriguez said, "will do what is necessary to move up the ladder."
+Brett Kavanaugh and John Bates were among those young, aspiring, people, about whom Miguel Rodriguez said, "will do what is necessary to move up the ladder."
 And move up the ladder they have.
 John Bates is now a federal district court judge in Washington DC and Brett Kavanaugh serves as an official in the White House.
 President Bush recently nominated Kavanaugh to be a judge on the United States Court of Appeals for the District of Columbia Circuit.

 I am Patrick Knowlton producer of these audios.
 We have shown that our government and our press have been caught in a provable lie.
 When our leaders and our press are covering-up murder, the safety and well-being of the American people are threatened.

 If our press and the government will lie to us about the murder of a White House official we should ask what else are they lying to us about?